aranair/aranair.github.io/source/posts/2017-10-01-programming-with-modbus-rtu-tcp-protocol.html.markdown

 The slaves are the physical devices that you're communicating with.
 They're also called servers.
 They accept connections from the masters.

+### Multiple Modbus Masters?

+For each of the connections defined in [config.cfg][code-configcfg], I created a Modbus connection.
+In this case, one was over RTU protocol and speaks over COM3 and one over TCP/IP.

+My spindle was obviously a slave, and it accepts connections / commands from a master.
+But, I also needed live information from the spindle at the windows machine with Kepware.
+At first, I was hoping that I could achieve that by having a single Modbus slave to multiple Modbus masters (program + kepware).
+Unfortunately, that isn't possible, at least over Modbus RTU.

+To get around that, I got my program to issue commands to the spindle as a master, while periodically polling whatever required data from it, and relaying that information as a master to another slave- the Kepware instance.

+Essentially, my program initiates and maintains two separate Modbus connections as a master.

 ### libconfig